Login

 Direct access routine MRIs are no longer available in primary care and are therefore not required prior to referral.

-Referrals For Consideration Of Spinal Injections
+Referrals For Consideration of Spinal Injections

-Please follow the Adult Low Back Pain pathway for all referrals.
 The Spinal Interface Service and MDT follow a unified policy on Spinal Injections and Radiofrequency Denervation developed and agreed by both Devon and Kernow CCGs.
 These can be accessed here

 In summary spinal Injection therapy can be commissioned if: